 - Rocky Mountain Hall II – 4th Floor

-Each of the residence hall Exercise Rooms has a treadmill, an elliptical machine, a bike and a personal gym.
+The Housing Exercise Room has a treadmill, an elliptical machine, a bike and a personal gym.

 Each resident assistant has a vacuum cleaner that residents can check out.
 Vacuum cleaners are also available at the RA Desks in Rocky Mtn.
-Hall II and Aspen Mtn.
-Hall.
+Hall II.
 Be prepared to leave your ID or Driver’s License when checking one out.

-Additional storage space is available upon request in Snowy Range, White Mountain, Teton and Aspen Mountain Halls free of charge.
+Additional storage space is available upon request in Snowy Range, White Mountain, and Teton Halls free of charge.